Low Documentation Loans

 The Consumer Financial Protection Bureau (CFPB) now requires lenders to ensure that you have the ability to repay any loans approved if the mortgage is a “qualifying” loan.
 But some lenders are willing to work in the non-qualified mortgage space.

 Note that these lenders are not looking to go back to 2006 – they aren’t interested in issuing subprime loans using inaccurate numbers.
 However, they are interested in working with people who have the ability to repay (while lacking the ability to document their income and assets in traditional formats).

 Qualifying for No-Doc Loans

 To qualify for these loans, you need to be an attractive borrower, and the characteristics below will help you.

-Equity: lenders like to minimize their risks, and to see that you’ve got skin in the game.
+Lenders like to minimize their risks and to see that you’ve got skin in the game.
 If you make a larger down payment, you’ve got better chances with low documentation lenders.
 For conventional mortgages, 20% is sufficient, but 40% or more might be required with non-qualified lenders.
 You can always put that equity to use someday later.

 There’s no such thing as a free lunch.
 Since you’re not proving your ability to repay using standard documents, lenders are taking more risk.
 These lenders are also taking a more regulatory risk by working in grey (but still legal) areas.
 As a result, the price is higher.